testpress/flimix-studio/README.md

 }
 ```

-**Note**: If you don't provide `onLoadPage`, the studio will only work with the pages provided in `initialPage`.
+**Note**: If you don't provide `onLoadPage`, the studio will only work with the pages provided in `initialPageSchema`.
 The `onLoadPage` callback enables dynamic page loading from external sources.

 ### Global API